helm/charts/stable/moodle/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Moodle chart and their default values.
+The following table lists the configurable parameters of the Moodle chart and their default values.

 |              Parameter              |               Description               |                   Default                   |
 |-------------------------------------|-----------------------------------------|---------------------------------------------|